 Occasionally, Honors Contract projects require funding for material or travel.
 The following are potential sources of funding.
 Please see individual webpages for policies and deadlines.

-1. Students, with guidance from their sponsoring professor, will fill out the Honors Contract Proposal Form completely, providing relevant details about the nature and scope of the project.
+- In collaboration with your sponsoring professor, fill out the Honors Contract Proposal Form online, providing relevant details about the nature and scope of the project.
+Honors Contract proposal submissions closed on January 28th at 5:00 pm.

-4. Contract Proposals are reviewed by Honors Faculty Fellows and Honors Executive Board Members.
-Faculty review Contract Proposals based on their academic discipline.
+- Submit the completed proposal; this will be submitted to the Honors College, and reviewed by Honors Faculty Fellows and Honors Executive Board Members.
+Faculty review proposals based on their academic discipline.

-5. Honors Contract Proposals are reviewed based on the following primary criteria:
+- Proposals are reviewed based on the following primary criteria stated within the Honors College Contract Proposal Rubric.

-6. The Honors College will notify students via their FGCU email if their Contract Proposal is approved.
-If a proposal requires revision prior to approval, the faculty member reviewing the proposal will email the student and sponsoring faculty member with details and a new deadline for revision.
+- The Honors College will notify you and your sponsoring faculty via FGCU email if your proposal is approved.
+If a proposal requires revision prior to approval, the Honors College office will email your sponsoring faculty member with details.

-7. At the conclusion of the semester, the Honors College will contact the sponsoring faculty member requesting that he or she directly email the Honors College to confirm if the student has successfully completed the Honors Contract.
+- At the conclusion of the semester, the Honors College will send out an e-mail to the sponsoring faculty member requesting confirmation that you have successfully completed the Honors Contract.

-8. Students who successfully complete an Honors Contract and earn at least a “B” grade in the related course will receive Honors credit for the class.
+- If you successfully complete an Honors Contract and earn at least a “B” grade in the related course, you will receive Honors credit for the class.